superorbital/argo-examples/README.md

 In order to install these Argo applications, you must set up the following dependencies:

 - [ArgoCD](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/)
+  - Argocd must be initialized with the following configuration: `kustomize.buildOptions: --enable-helm`
 - [External Secrets Operator (ESO)](https://external-secrets.io/latest/introduction/getting-started/)

 External secrets operator can be synced as an Argo application using [this ArgoCD Application](./external-secrets.yaml).